 Top 10 Best Star Wars Movies

-Maybe you love the original 1977 Star Wars because of its groundbreaking special effects and classic hero's journey, or maybe you're partial to The Empire Strikes Back with its deeper storytelling and one of the most iconic plot twists in film history.
 Or perhaps you're more into the newer movies like The Force Awakens for its mix of nostalgia and modern flair.
 There's no shortage of reasons to love any entry in the saga, and fans from all over have cast their votes on what they think are the greatest Star Wars films.

 The Top Ten

-Star Wars: Episode V - The Empire Strikes Back After the Rebel Alliance suffers a defeat on Hoth, Luke Skywalker trains with Yoda while Han Solo and Princess Leia evade capture by the Empire.
+After the Rebel Alliance suffers a defeat on Hoth, Luke Skywalker trains with Yoda while Han Solo and Princess Leia evade capture by the Empire.
 Darth Vader reveals a shocking truth to Luke during a confrontation on Cloud City.

-Star Wars: Episode III - Revenge of the Sith The Clone Wars near their end as Anakin Skywalker falls to the dark side, becoming Darth Vader under the influence of Emperor Palpatine.
+The Clone Wars near their end as Anakin Skywalker falls to the dark side, becoming Darth Vader under the influence of Emperor Palpatine.
 The Jedi are nearly exterminated, and the Galactic Empire rises.

 Even though I love all Star Wars movies in different ways, this one stands out for me.
-From the nonstop action to the raw emotion this movie brings, it just can't be beaten.
+From the nonstop action to the raw emotion, this movie brings, it just can't be beaten.
 In this film, you can see and feel Anakin's struggles as he draws closer and closer to becoming Darth Vader.
 I don't know about everyone else, but I didn't seem to have a huge problem with the acting in this movie.
 The amount of greatness and emotion it brings overshadows any flaws anyway.

 The movie starts with Anakin and Obi-Wan being best friends, and by the end, they are mortal enemies.
 I feel it did a perfect job of filling in everything in between.
-For me, this should be number one because even though The Empire Strikes Back is great, it gets boring and repetitive at times.
+For me, this movie should be number one because even though The Empire Strikes Back is great, it gets boring and repetitive at times.
 I also feel that Obi-Wan's words to the burning, fallen Anakin were way more emotional than "I am your father."
+Overall, this movie, to me, was perfection and set up A New Hope perfectly.

-Star Wars: Episode VI - Return of the Jedi The Rebel Alliance launches a final attack on the second Death Star while Luke Skywalker confronts Darth Vader and Emperor Palpatine.
+The Rebel Alliance launches a final attack on the second Death Star while Luke Skywalker confronts Darth Vader and Emperor Palpatine.
 Vader redeems himself by saving Luke, bringing balance to the Force.

-Star Wars: Episode IV - A New Hope Luke Skywalker joins forces with Han Solo, Princess Leia, and Obi-Wan Kenobi to destroy the Death Star, the Empire's superweapon.
+Luke Skywalker joins forces with Han Solo, Princess Leia, and Obi-Wan Kenobi to destroy the Death Star, the Empire's superweapon.
 Luke uses the Force to deliver a decisive blow, bringing the Rebels their first major victory.

 After watching each Star Wars movie over the course of two weeks, I felt that the original Star Wars was still the best one.
 It serves as an excellent introduction to the Star Wars galaxy and never feels as if it delivers too much exposition.
+While the characters may appear to be simple, their motivations are clear, and each one is memorable.

-Overall, I would say that this movie is a real masterpiece as it's been frequently listed among the greatest movies of all time and should at least be in the top 3 of this list. - rapaddict97
+I also noticed that every scene from this movie is iconic and serves a purpose in telling the story.
+Overall, I would say that this movie is a real masterpiece as it's been frequently listed among the greatest movies of all time and should at least be in the top 3 of this list.

-Star Wars: Episode VII - The Force Awakens Rey, a scavenger on Jakku, is drawn into the Resistance's fight against the First Order after finding BB-8, a droid with a map to Luke Skywalker.
+Rey, a scavenger on Jakku, is drawn into the Resistance's fight against the First Order after finding BB-8, a droid with a map to Luke Skywalker.
 She discovers her connection to the Force as she confronts Kylo Ren.

 The plot was a rehashing of Episode IV, not just a reference to it.
 The movie did lack creativity in its plot, which is a problem.
 That being said, the characterization and acting were better than anything ever done under Lucas.